theRealTurkey/Client/CONTRIBUTING.md

 ### C# Styleguide

-All C# code should follow the [Style Guide](StyleGuides/C_SHARP.md).
+All C# code should follow the **[C# Style Guide](StyleGuides/C_SHARP.md)**.
 The style is open to debate, especially when it is about clarity or readability, but anything that comes down purely to personal preference should fall back on official style guides or community convention.

 ### Git Commit Messages